Anwarvic/Speaker-Recognition/README.md

 - Install tkinter by running `sudo apt-get install python3.6-tk`.
 - Install libSVM by running `sudo apt-get install libsvm-dev`.
 This library dedicated to SVM classifiers.

+**NOTE**:

-Now, let's install SIDEKIT.
-We can either install it using `pip install sidekit`.
-However, the library isn't stable and requires some manuevering so I cloned the project from gitLab using`git clone https://git-lium.univ-lemans.fr/Larcher/sidekit.git`.
+Three is no need to install SIDEKIT as the library isn't stable and requires some manuevering so I cloned the project from gitLab using`git clone https://git-lium.univ-lemans.fr/Larcher/sidekit.git` and did some editing.
 So, you just need to clone my project and you are ready to go!!

 ## Download Dataset
-This project is just a proof-of-concept, so it was built using a small open-source dataset called the "Arabic Corpus of Isolated Words" made by the [University of Stirling](http://www.cs.stir.ac.uk/) located in the Central Belt of Scotland.
-This dataset can be downloaded from the official website right [here](http://www.cs.stir.ac.uk/~lss/arabic/).
-The "Arabic speech corpus for isolated words" contains about 10,000 utterances (9992 utterances to be precise) of 20 words spoken by 50 native male Arabic speakers.
-It has been recorded with a 44100 Hz sampling rate and 16-bit resolution in the raw format (.wav files).
-This corpus is free for noncommercial uses.
+This project is just a proof-of-concept, so it was built using the merged vesion of a small open-source dataset called the "Arabic Corpus of Isolated Words" made by the [University of Stirling](http://www.cs.stir.ac.uk/) located in the Central Belt of Scotland.
+This dataset can be downloaded from the official website right [here](https://www.kaggle.com/mohamedanwarvic/merged-arabic-corpus-of-isolated-words).

+This dataset is a voice-recorded dataset of 50 Native-Arabic speakers saying 20 words about 10 times.
+It has been recorded with a 44100 Hz sampling rate and 16-bit resolution.
+This dataset can be used for tasks Speaker Recognition, Speaker Verification, Voice biometrics, ... etc.

+This dataset (1GB) is divided into:

+- 50 Speakers (starting from S01 ending at S50.
+- 47 of these speakers are Male and just 3 are females and they are: S11, S36, and S44.
+- Each speaker is in a separate directory named after the speaker id.
+- Each speaker recorded 2 waves, about 10 times (sessions).
+So, each speaker should contain 20 wave files.
+- These two waves are names as `{speaker_id}.{session_id}.digits.wav` which contain the recordings of the Arabic digits from zero to 9.
+And `{speaker_id}.{session_id}.words.wav` which contain the recordings of some random Arabic words.

-After downloading the dataset youand extracting it, you need to create about 50 folders with the name of "S+speakerId" like so S01, S02, ...
+After downloading the dataset and extracting it, you will find about  50 folders with the name of "S+speakerId" like so S01, S02, ...
 S50.
-Each one of these folders should contain around 200 audio files for every speaker, each audio file contains the audio of the speaker speaking just one word.
-Notice that the naming of these audio files has certain information that we surely need.
-So for example the audio file named as "S01.02.03.wav", this means that the wav was created by the speaker whose id is "1", saying the word "03" which is "اثنان", for the "second" repetition.
-Each speaker has around 200 wav files, saying 20 different words 10 times.
+Each one of these folders should contain around 20 audio files for every speaker, each audio file contains the audio of the speaker speaking 10 in a single WAV file words.
+This is repeated for 10 times/sessions.
 And these words are:
 ```
-d = {
+first_wav_words = {
         "01": "صِفْرْ",
         "02":"وَاحِدْ",
         "03":"إِثنَانِْ",